Germany's Oktoberfest canceled again in 2021 due to coronavirus | DW | 03.05.2021

 Reiter warned that canceling Oktoberfest for the second year in a row would have "existential implications" for the people who worked there.

-The annual drinking marathon, which attracts some six million visitors from all corners of the globe, dates back some 200 years.
+The annual festival, which attracts some six million visitors from all corners of the globe, dates back some 200 years.

 Revelers sit at long communal tables to swig beer, eat sausages, pretzel or pork knuckle, and listen to oompah bands.